 Skip to contents

-Several metrics are reported, RMU, PSI, and EAP.
-It is recommended to also use the function RIrelRep() to determine conditional reliability.
+Several metrics are reported, RMU, PSI, and 'empirical'.
+It is recommended to also use the function RIrelRep() to evaluate conditional reliability.
+RMU seems like the main metric to report.

 Usage